skalthoff/Jellify/README.md

   - Extra thanks to [Niels](https://github.com/nielsvanvelzen) and [Bill](https://github.com/thornbill)
 - [James](https://github.com/jmshrv), [Chaphasilor](https://github.com/Chaphasilor) and all other contributors of [Finamp](https://github.com/jmshrv/finamp) - another music app for Jellyfin
   - James’ [API Blog Post](https://jmshrv.com/posts/jellyfin-api/) proved to be exceptionally valuable during development
-  - Chaphasilor for teaching me everything they
+  - Chaphasilor taught me everything they know about audio normalization and LUFS
 - Marc and the rest of the [Margelo Community](https://discord.com/invite/6CSHz2qAvA) for their amazing modules and support
 - [Nicolas Charpentier](https://github.com/charpeni) for his [React Native URL Polyfill](https://github.com/charpeni/react-native-url-polyfill) module and for his assistance with getting Jest working
 - The team behind [Podverse](https://github.com/podverse/podverse-rn) for their incredible open source project, of which was used as a reference extensively during development